poonamsweet/employee_management/README.md

 ## Overview

-`employee management` is a simple command-line tool for add employee .It allows management  to add employee and view all employee and edit emplployee details and delete.
+`employee management` is a simple command-line tool for add employee .It allows management  to add employee and view all employee and edit employee details and delete.
 ## Features

 - Add functionality for Add Employee, Update Employee, Delete Employee, View All Employee, Search Employee based on designation, and Search Employee based on name.